samrat-lab/FLASH/README.md

 This repository contains Python scripts that guide you step by step through the process of feature selection, model fitting, and comparison.
 The results are saved according to the directory structure mentioned below, but users can customize the directory paths as needed by customizing the config file.
 The saved results from each step are used in subsequent steps to build upon the current results and move forward in the analysis.
 Please follow  [workflow notebook](workflow.ipynb) for running the scripts.

 ## Dataset
-Please download your gene expression dataset from GEO.
-Store the data in a DataFrame format, ensuring that the last column contains the class labels.
-Six dataset is available in data folder, which are not available on GEO.
+Please download the gene expression dataset from the Gene Expression Omnibus (GEO) and store it in a .csv format, ensuring that the last column contains the class labels.
+Additionally, six datasets are provided in the `data` folder, which are not available on GEO.

 ## Prerequisites
 ### Major Packages Required